Hong Kong Horse Racing Tips

 Hong Kong Cup

-A Group 1 contest over 2,000 metres for horses ages three or older, which is run annually at Sha Tin in December.
+A Group 1 contest over 2,000 metres for horses aged three or older and which is run annually at Sha Tin in December.
 One of four Hong Kong International Races, the Hong Kong Cup is the richest race in Hong Kong and offers a purse of HK$25million, consequently making it the wealthiest prize over the distance worldwide.

 Hong Kong Mile

 The second of the International Races, the Hong Kong Mile is a Grade 1 race run over a mile with HK$23m prize money up for grabs.
 It was introduced in 1999 and promoted to a top-level contest a year later.

 The longest of the four International Races, the Hong Kong Vase is run over a mile and a half and is worth HK$18m in prize money.
 Overseas raiders have a great record in the race and rider Olivier Peslier has proved the man to follow with four victories.

 A speed test that is normally won by a local champion.
 The final leg of the Global Sprint Challenge, the Hong Kong Sprint often lends itself to multiple winners and provides a purse of HK$20m.
 Run over six furlongs, this race has been won by the likes of Aerovelocity and Beat The Clock in recent years.

 Held annually since 1873, the Hong Kong Derby is the premier event on the domestic racing programme.
 Originally held at Happy Valley, the race was moved to Sha Tin in 1979 and has been hosted there ever since.
 Restricted to four-year-olds, the Derby has been dominated by trainers John Size and John Moore over the last ten seasons.